The Psychology of Social Media Addiction

 Too much of anything is bad

-Sociologists and psychologists have also been exploring the effect of social networking on real-world relationships.
-Marriages, family relations and friendships have said to be compromised due to excessive use of social media- or inappropriate use.
+The psychology of social media addiction is often covered by Sociologists and psychologists who have also been exploring the effect of social networking on real-world relationships.
+Marriages, family relations and friendships have said to be compromised due to excessive use and social media addiction- or inappropriate use.

 Although social media may be good for business- all these mitigating factors must be considered in your marketing efforts.